soyart/notes/pages/Docker.md

 				  docker run -v /var/data:/data myapp-img-name
 				  ```
 		- ### Setup [[Docker Container Networking]]
-			- Networking is done with `--network` and `--network-alias`.
+			- Networking is done with `docker run --network` and `--network-alias`.
 				- `--network` specifies Docker network to use
 				- `--network-alias` specifies container hostname inside that Docker network.
 	- ## [[Multi Container Apps]]
 		- It is preferred that a container only hosts one application.
 So if an app requires 3 moving parts (i.e. 3 programs - webserver, back-end server, and database), then we will spin up 3 containers to run that app.
 		- Because multiple containers now need to talk to each other, we need something called [[Container Networking]].